Flotomate/product_docs/source/request-management/request-management-technician/creating-a-request.rst

 Technicians can create Requests using the email to ticket feature or they can use the Create a Request dialog box.

-The Create a Request dialog box is available on both the Requestor and Technician Portal.
-However, the Create a Request form on the Technician portal is different.
+The Create Request dialog box is available on both the Customer and Technician Portal.
+However, the Create Request form on the Technician portal is different.
 It has additional fields that are specific to the needs of a Technician.

 Only people with create Request rights can create Requests.
-Please refer :ref:`Roles <admin-user-management>` (Users) in the Administration Manual.
+Please refer :ref:`Roles <Technician Roles>` (Users) in the Administration Manual.

 1. Log in to the Technician Portal.
 Hover your mouse over the **Create** button in one of the Navigation Tabs.
 You see a popup menu; click on